keymanapp/api.keyman.com/README.md

 ## Setup

-Install the dependencies:
+1. Install the dependencies:

 ```
 composer install
 ```

+2. Configure your local environment by copying tools/db/localenv.php.in to tools/db/localenv.php and completing the details therein.

-Build the backend database from live data:
+3. Build the backend database from live data:

 ```
 composer build